Touched/asm-tutorial/doc.md

 This hack preloads the function address, then uses `BL` to set the `LR` to the location directly after it.
 The `BL` then calls our `linker` function, which just branches to the function address we preloaded.
 The function will then return to the code after the `BL`.
 This is a common pattern seen in hackers' ASM code.
 It allows us to overcome the range limitation of `BL` and call built-in functions from free space.
 You will also see this pattern in game code when the address of the function being called is only known at run time.

 ### CPSR

+The CPSR stands for Current Program Status Register, and is terribly under-utilised by most hackers, but is responsible for controlling the operation conditional branches.
+In ARMv4, this register (it is separate from the standard 16) contains four flags: Zero (Z), Overflow (V), Sign (N) and Carry (C).
+Most instructions will set one or more of these flags.
+Compare sets them all.
+Each conditonal branch checks one or more of these flags and acts accordingly.
+See GBATEK for more.

+Most hackers have no understanding of how `CMP` works.
+The process is simple.
+It simply subtracts the two registers and sets the flags based on the result:

+- Zero: When the result of the subtraction is zero, this flag is set.
+Otherwise it is cleared. `BEQ` checks if Z is set because the only time that `a - b = 0` is when `a = b`.

+- Sign: When the result is negative, this is set, otherwise it is cleared. `BMI` (Branch if minus) checks if N is set, because that would mean the result is negative

+- Carry: When the right hand side of the subtraction is bigger than the left, you must carry (think basic arithmetic: you have to "carry" the value when subtracting 16 from 15).
+This is used to compare unsigned numbers. `BHI` (Branch if higher) checks if C is set, because that would mean the right hand side of the subtraction is higher.
+It also checks Z = 0, because that would indicate equality.

+- Overflow: Overflow is similar to carry, but for signed numbers.
+When the subtraction causes the register to "overflow", it is set. `BGT` (branch greater than) checks if V=N because overflow checks if the sign changed.
+If the changed sign matches the result sign, the right hand side of the compare is larger (signed).

+The differences between Overflow and Carry are confusing.
+For a great explanation on this, see [this page](http://teaching.idallen.com/dat2343/10f/notes/040_overflow.txt).